Mountaineer Casino Resort: Racing

 The start and stretch run on a sloppy main (dirt) track at the Mountaineer Park racetrack.

 Mountaineer was one of the busiest Thoroughbred courses in the country with as many as 217 racing dates scheduled in year 2012.
 The Mountaineer live racing season had consisted of 4 to 5 nights per week, starting as early as March and ending as late as December.
 This had been reduced to 130 racing dates, running May through November by 2019 The track had been able to offer purses much higher than those in neighboring states and attracted larger field and the products of such a higher parimutuel handle and better attendance.
 Over the past decade, competition from surrounding states increased, and purses have reduced.
-Mountaineer hosts the West Virginia Derby, a Grade III race that had significantly grown in stature and purse in the late 2000's and early 2010's to a Grade II race, but has also had its purse reduced and reverted to a Grade III race in recent years.
+Mountaineer hosts the West Virginia Derby, a Grade III race that had significantly grown in stature and purse in the late 2000s and early 2010s to a Grade II race, but has also had its purse reduced and reverted to a Grade III race in recent years.
 The first Saturday in August traditionally has been the day the Derby takes place, and is the only day of the calendar that the track offers afternoon racing.
 Otherwise, the races are run at 7pm.
 Mountaineer had previously been considered as a possible host for the 2009 Breeders' Cup, but it was awarded to Santa Anita.

 The track runs many stakes and overnight handicaps.
 Here, in order, are the stakes that ran at Mountaineer in 2005: